 The course allows you to build on current knowledge and experience by aligning learning to real-world problems you may face in your workplace or job role, therefore the course is ideally suited to practising professionals.
 Built Environment professionals including surveyors, managers, engineers and architects will be eligible to undertake the MSc route, while the LLM route requires a qualifying law degree or professional legal qualification.

 To help you fit your studies around your work, the course is taught by distance learning.
 This takes the form of an online learning environment supplemented by constant support from experienced tutors.

 During your studies, you’ll log on for weekly online tutorials, which will be led by tutors and provide the opportunity for interaction with your fellow students.
+Sessions are usually delivered at UK evening times.
 These tutorials are archived in case you miss one.

 Learning is designed to equip you for the real-world problems that you are likely to meet in your job.

 You will be assessed through:

 90% of students thought that subjects were enthusiastically taught by staffPGSES 2010

 Brodie is the Programme Director for MSc/LLM Construction Law and Practice.
 Before joining the university in 2006, Brodie was a solicitor in a large commercial private law practice, specialising in the construction field.
 Brodie’s main areas of expertise are in dispute resolution and contractual law, he is also a leading proponent of online learning.
 He recently published a paper looking at legal issues surrounding the adoption of BIM, and potential solutions for its implementation in the UK.
 For more information visit: http://www.seek.salford.ac.uk/profiles/B.MCADAM.jsp